JamesSkemp/words/content/post/congrats-apple---youve-gotten-away-with-it.md

 +++
-title = "Congrats Apple - you've gotten away with it" summary = "Congrats Apple, the recent buzz about Safari 3.1 being a part of your update software has proved that you've gotten away it. [slnet0514:8bf660c2-5a45-4fde-ad22-f36b91d1919c]" draft = false comments = true date = "2008-03-22T10:07:00-05:00"
+title = "Congrats Apple - you've gotten away with it" description = "Congrats Apple, the recent buzz about Safari 3.1 being a part of your update software has proved that you've gotten away it. [slnet0514:8bf660c2-5a45-4fde-ad22-f36b91d1919c]" draft = false comments = true date = "2008-03-22T10:07:00-05:00"